Site icon proposalforNGOs

 Make sure you include your beneficiaries in the project planning

 It is always important to include all beneficiaries in all stages of project planning and implementation.
-It is of particular importance when working with youth though because one mayor goal should always be to empower youth.
+It is of particular importance when working with youth though because one major goal should always be to empower youth.
 Make sure you amplify the voice of your beneficiaries and help them find their way, instead of imposing your ideas on them.
 Youth projects should always be youth-driven and will be much stronger this way.

 You can use various participatory approaches to collect your beneficiaries’ inputs and to include them.
 Make sure your organization has youth representation on the board, as this will also strengthen your position when applying for grants for youth projects.